Maysir and Games of Chances:

 According to Shah Wali Ullah:

 “It is the duty of the King (that is, the government) to take various steps for the welfare and economic prosperity of the people, ban unlawful means of income and undertake planning to eliminate gambling, interest, bribery, hoarding and profiteering and work for the prosperity of the people.
 For example, a situation should not be allowed to develop where most people change their occupation from agriculture to industry and apiculture is neglected or where the industry starts producing unnecessary goods leading to a shortage of basic necessities and an economic crisis in the country”.

-Maysir and all its forms are discussed in more details in the Islamic banking courses, Islamic finance certification, and diploma in Islamic finance programs, which are offered by AIMS.
+Maysir and all its forms are discussed in more details in the Islamic finance certification and diploma in Islamic banking and finance programs, which are offered by AIMS UK.